February 20, 2026 • 6 min read

 How do I organize my camera roll on iPhone quickly?

-Start with duplicates and screenshots, then use a small album system with just a few categories.
+Start with a 15-minute pass: merge duplicates, delete screenshots, clean up a few blurry misses, then use a small album system with just a few categories.
 Focus on recent photos first and run a short weekly reset.
 Speed comes from consistency, not one giant session.

 Should I use albums or just rely on search?